-What regulations for data protection in the financial services industry may apply to your application?
-How should software developers secure the apps’ code?
+What regulations for data protection may apply to your fintech application?
+What are the primary fintech security concerns?
+How should software developers secure an app’s code?
 What is AES?
 How to promote security at the enterprise level?
-Keep reading to learn the answers and tips on fintech app security solutions.

 Let’s start by reviewing some of the security challenges that fintech organizations face worldwide.